tomjoht/tomjoht.github.io/_restapicourse/docapis_json_console.md

 ## The AJAX method from jQuery

-Probably the most useful method to know for code samples is the `ajax` method from jQuery.
+Probably the most useful method to know for showing code samples is the `ajax` method from jQuery.

-In brief, the `ajax` method takes an argument, such as `settings`.
+In brief, this `ajax` method takes one argument: `settings`.

 ```
 $.ajax(settings)
 ```

-This `settings` argument is an object that contains a variety of key-value pairs.
+The `settings` argument is an object that contains a variety of key-value pairs.
 Each of the allowed key-value pairs is defined in [jQuery's ajax documentation](http://api.jquery.com/jquery.ajax/#jQuery-ajax-settings).

 Some important values are the `url`, which is the URI or endpoint you are submitting the request to.
-Another is `headers`, which allows you to include custom headers in the request.
+Another value is `headers`, which allows you to include custom headers in the request.

 Look at the code sample you created.
 The `settings` variable is passed in as the argument to the `ajax` method. jQuery makes the request to the HTTP URL asynchronously, which means it won't hang up your computer while you wait for the response.
 You can continue using your application while the request executes.